Bargoed railway station: History

 The station was opened on 31 March 1858 by the Rhymney Railway and was once a busy junction, serving lines to (via Bedwas) and Brecon (the Brecon and Merthyr Tydfil Junction Railway), as well as the current route.
 However, the lines to Bedwas and Brecon were both closed to passengers on 31 December 1962, and completely in 1963–5.
 The junction site and trackbed of the old Brecon line are still visible north of the station.

 In 1905, it was renamed Bargoed and Aber Bargoed, before reverting to its original name in 1924.
 Another similarly named station, Aber Bargoed, was opened by the Brecon & Merthyr Junction Railway and located on the now-defunct Newport line north of Bargoed South Junction.

+Facilities

+The station previously had a ticket office run independently of Transport for Wales Rail.
+However, the ticket office has since closed.
+There is a ticket machine, toilet, help points, car park, waiting rooms and live departure screens.